What You Can Never Do After Hip Replacement Surgery

 Bending forward more than 90 degrees will put strain on the hip replacement.
 Generally speaking, if your knee is below your hip joint, you are in a safe position.

-Never forget about long-term care
+Never forget about permanent care

 Your recovery rate will depend on the type of operation you had, as well as your physical health before surgery.
 Keep an eye on your weight because excess weight increases the stresses on the hip replacement and can cause loosening.